 The problem snuck up on most parents and educators.
 We didn’t see it coming.
 Below, I voice four primary issues at stake that negatively impacts self-esteem:

-1. We rely on others’ feedback far too much for our emotional well-being.
+1. We rely on others’ feedback far too much for our emotional well-being and mental health.

 Adolescents have always put too much stock in what their peers think about them, but today, that problem is on steroids.
 Because the comments of others never go away (if we have a phone), our addiction to the opinions of peers is far too loud and means far too much.
 It puts us at the mercy of the reactions of others.
 Any time a person needs the approval of others to feel good about themselves, they place themselves in a risky position.
 Our identity should always be placed in realities that cannot be taken away.